Surgery obstructions from Khovanov homology: Examples and applications

 In fact, we have enough to recover Thurston's result: \begin{theorem}Khovanov homology detects that the figure eight admits no finite fillings.\end{theorem} \begin{proof} First notice that $w(\tau(n))=3$ for $n\le0$.
-As a result, a finite filling cannot arise by negative surgery on the figure eight by Theorem \ref{thm:finite-bound}.
+As a result, a finite filling cannot arise by negative surgery on the figure eight (applying Theorem \ref{thm:finite-bound}), since $w(\tau(\pq))=3$ for any $\pq\le 0$ by Proposition \ref{prp:lower-bound-on-interval}.
 However, since the figure eight knot is amphicheiral, the same must be true for positive surgeries.\end{proof}